Working Mom

 Working Mom Essential: A Meal Plan

-Tweet Long before I got pregnant, I worked really hard at cleaning up our diet.
+Long before I got pregnant, I worked really hard at cleaning up our diet.
 I started researching food chains, ingredients, products, and healthy eating.
 I doubled my grocery shopping time because I started reading each and every label.
 It’s been a slow process.
 And we are still by no means perfect. (if you open my freezer, you will find two pints of Ben and Jerry’s because sometimes you just need ice cream) After I made it through the first trimester and actually started to feel like eating again, I was meticulous about what I ate because what I ate, the baby ate.
-But for all the planning and preparing,…
+But for all the planning and preparing, cooking with a newborn is a whole different game.
+Add cooking with a newborn after you work all day and it makes me tired just thinking about it.

 • Working Mom